Yash-Kamat/Stewart-Platform-Projects/web_joystick/Readme.md

 # How to get roll and pitch values from the joystick

 Note: These instructions are specific to linux, and might need to be modified for different platforms.
+You might need to install the packages asyncio, websockets and json for the code be executed.

 ## Connect to Hotspot